On nondegenerate $\mathbb{Z}_{2}$-harmonic $1$-forms with shrinking branching sets: Introduction

 \subsubsection{Branched maximal sections}

 The author's main motivation for studying this problem comes from a non-linear version developed by Donaldson in \cite{Donaldson17A}, involving the branched maximal surface equation and the adiabatic limit of Kovalev-Lefchetz coassociative fibration.
-Let $\R^{3,19}=H^{2}(K3,\R)$ and let $\Lambda =H^{2}(K3,\Z)$ be the integral lattice.
-Also let $\Sigma$ be a smooth link in a compact $3$-manifold $B$ and let $\Gamma$ be the affine extension